 Victor K. Wilson is vice president for student affairs at the University of Georgia.
-A strong advocate for students and student development, particularly the inclusion and success of students from historically underrepresented groups, Mr. Wilson has more than three decades of experience in higher education administration and student affairs.
+A strong advocate for students and student development, particularly the inclusion and success of students from historically underrepresented groups, Mr. Wilson has nearly four decades of experience in higher education administration and student affairs.

 From 2004 to 2013, he served as executive vice president for student affairs at the College of Charleston, where he established a new student leadership center, improved health, safety, and residential facilities and services, and successfully advocated for enhanced diversity education.